-The AFC, supported by City of Sydney, has partnered with five technology companies to create a workflow for the Australian Fashion Industry using 3D design technology.
-This new workflow will help fashion businesses adopt 3D design technology in an effort to reduce overheads, costs, textile waste and carbon emissions through the design and sampling process.
+The AFC, supported by City of Sydney, partnered with five technology companies to create a workflow for the Australian Fashion Industry using 3D design technology.
+This new workflow helped fashion businesses adopt 3D design technology in an effort to reduce overheads, costs, textile waste and carbon emissions through the design and sampling process.

-10 fashion businesses will be selected to trial 3D design technology with a selection of their products, and work with the technology companies to overcome obstacles and find collaborative solutions.
+8 fashion businesses were selected to trial 3D design technology with a selection of their products, and work with the technology companies to overcome obstacles and find collaborative solutions.
 The result will be an industry-backed and commercially-viable pathway to adopting 3D digital design for the Australian Fashion Industry.
-Each milestone will be marked with a Knowledge Exchange (online) Session, open to all of the industry to listen, learn and follow the journey.
+Each milestone was marked with a Knowledge Exchange (online) Session, open to all of the industry to listen, learn and follow the journey.

-Fashion businesses selected to be part of the FashTech Lab will trial 3D digital design technologies with a small collection of items, free of charge.
-Items can be clothing and accessories, but unfortunately footwear is not suitable for this trial.
-There is no upfront cost for fashion businesses to participate, only commitment of time and thought.
+Fashion businesses selected to be part of the FashTech Lab trialed 3D digital design technologies with a small collection of items, free of charge.
+Items could be clothing and accessories, but unfortunately footwear was not suitable for this trial.
+There was no upfront cost for fashion businesses to participate, only commitment of time and thought.

 With companies expected to invest in digital innovation and experiment with fresh and creative commerce in 2022, digital adoption and transformation is more important than ever, setting the foundation to leverage and explore Augmented Reality (AR), Virtual Reality (VR), Non-Fungible Tokens (NFTs) and gaming skins - the metaverse is your oyster.

 “The fabric rendering really is incredible, the way it captures weight, drape and movement.
 It was our biggest reservation beforehand, but it actually worked really well.
 If you review our eCommerce images and 3D renders you could actually see the print more clearly on the render!”